Executive Director and co-founder — Peggy Holman

 Jackie Hai, Treasurer

-Jackie Hai is a multimedia artist and educator based in the Phoenix, AZ area.
-She produces online classes for Arizona State University’s Herberger Institute for Design and the Arts and teaches digital media skills to teens and adults at the THINKspot, the Mesa Public Library’s community innovation center.
-Formerly, she was a program director at UVC-TV19 and founding editor of AmherstWire.com at the University of Massachusetts-Amherst.
+Jackie Hai is a multimedia storyteller based in the Phoenix, AZ area.
+She is a digital media editor at KJZZ Phoenix, Rio Salado’s Division of Public Service, and teaches media production skills to teens and adults at the THINKspot, the Mesa Public Library’s community innovation center.
+Formerly she produced online classes for the Herberger Institute for Design and the Arts at Arizona State University, and was a program director at UVC-TV19 and founding editor of AmherstWire.com at the University of Massachusetts-Amherst.
 She is a JTM alum, attending the Journalism in the New News Ecology convening in 2009, and participated in the Poynter Institute’s Sense-Making conference.
-Jackie is also an active practitioner and APEX LVL1-certified coach of parkour, the physical discipline of overcoming obstacles through creative movement.
+Jackie is also an active practitioner and certified coach of parkour, the physical discipline of overcoming obstacles through creative movement.

 Chris Peck, director emeritus and co-founder